The Haifoss Hike – Iceland

 A quick note on the access road: it’s possible to get there with a standard 2WD car.
 The road is not an F-road.
 I have read reports and seen questions on some online forums about the conditions of the road, mentioning a 4WD is required.
 This is no longer the case.

 - How to get to Haifoss and Parking: Haifoss can be accessed via Road 332, a side road 32.
 To get there from the east, you will need to turn to Road 30 not long after Selfoss.
-Then onto Road 32 until the turn into road 332 (click here for the exact location).
+Then onto Road 32 until the turn into Road 332 (click here for the exact location).
 From there, it’s a 10/15 minutes drive to the parking area.
+If you are looking for car rental options, I can definitely recommend Blue Car Rental for cars and CampEasy for Camper Vans.

 - Start of the Hike: directly from the parking area, keep following the trail until you see the trail posts.

-- Difficulty: easy to medium.
+- Difficulty: Moderate.
 The hike is never steep, and the terrain is relatively easy.
 Still, carefulness and proper footwear are required as some sections are on wet and slippery rocks.

 - Tip: I would highly recommend visiting Gjáin too when stopping to visit Haifoss.
-Gjáin is a waterfall wonderland – I’ll describe it in detail in a future post.
+Gjáin is a waterfall wonderland.
 Also, if you have a vehicle suitable for f-roads, I’d highly recommend visiting the Rauðaskál crater (also known as the Apple Crater).

 Distance | Elevation Gain | Hike Time |